Bernard Baruch: Business career

-Interwar
+Interwar period

 In the 1920s and 1930s, Baruch expressed his concern that the United States needed to be prepared for the possibility of another world war.
 He wanted a more powerful version of the War Industries Board, which he saw as the only way to ensure maximum coordination between civilian business and military needs.
-Baruch remained a prominent government adviser during this time, and supported Franklin D. Roosevelt's domestic and foreign policy initiatives after his election.
+Baruch remained a prominent government adviser during that time, and supported Franklin D. Roosevelt's domestic and foreign policy initiatives after his election.

-Baruch was also a major contributor to Eleanor Roosevelt's controversial initiative to build a resettlement community for unemployed mining families in Arthurdale, West Virginia.

-This relationship did not stop the Nye Committee from investigating Baruch's role in war profiteering.
+Baruch was also a major contributor to Eleanor Roosevelt's controversial initiative to build a resettlement community for unemployed mining families in Arthurdale, West Virginia southeast of Morgantown.
+The relationship did not stop the congressional Nye Committee from investigating Baruch's role in war profiteering.

 In 1940, responding to pleas to help Harry Truman's shoestring bid for reelection to the U.S. Senate, Baruch provided crucial funding.